jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 >
 > It was just people acting in their own best interests and you were collateral damage.
 >
-> This doesn't make it right, but realizing that you weren't really a specific target is the first step to forgiveness.
+> This doesn’t make it right, but realizing that you weren’t really a specific target is the first step to forgiveness.

 ---

 ![ed latimore forgiveness quotes &quot;can't make progress if you don't forgive yourself&quot;](/assets/images/posts/cantmakeprogressifyoudontforgiveyourself.png){: width="2160" height="2160"}

-> You can't make progress if you're always reliving how you fucked up.
+> You can’t make progress if you’re always reliving how you fucked up.
 >
 > Forgive yourself, let the past die, and get on with making the world a better place.